© 2021, Christian Cassidy. Updated 2026.

 Business

-market square as the company hired architect James Cadham in 1903 to
+must have been good as the company hired prominent architect James Cadham in 1903 to

 While under construction in January 1904, a worker

-was working on the fourth floor unloading goods from a hoist when he was
+was working on the fourth floor unloading goods from a hoist, when he was

 about what exactly happened, but Beckett, who appears to have been a